oliviaklohr/Recipes/markdown/Cheese Tortellini in Garlic Butter Sauce.md

 Pour into a serving dish and garnish with Parmesan cheese and parsley, if desired.

-## Recipe Notes
+### Recipe Notes
+To make this dish vegetarian, substitute vegetable broth for the chicken broth.

 Refrigerated tortellini can be substituted; it will float in 2 to 3 minutes.
 If you want to use dried tortellini, follow the instructions on the package (should be about 10 to 11 minutes).

 Serves 8 as an appetizer or first course (2 ounces per person, 275 calories per serving).
 Keep warm in a slow cooker if serving a buffet.

 ## Nutrition
 ### Servings: 4
-Calories: 551cal
+Calories: 551 kcal
-Fat: 22.5g
+Fat:
-Carbs: 65g
+Carbs:
-Protein: 21g
+Protein: